rajewsky-lab/spacemake/docs/tutorials/process_single_cell_data.rst

     spacemake provides pre-defined variables.
 If you are using one of these methods follow our :ref:`Quick start guide <quick start guide>` instead.

-Step 1: inistall and initialize spacemake
+Step 1: install and initialize spacemake
 -----------------------------------------

 To install spacemake follow the :ref:`installation guide here <installation>`.